simplyRoba/bumpels/README.md

 Home of the Bumpels

-This is the source of the site.
-The repository with the static files is [bumpels_site](https://github.com/simplyRoba/bumpels_site).
+This repository contains the sources of the [bumpels.de](http://www.bumpels.de) site.
+The repository with the generated static files, build by travis is [bumpels_site](https://github.com/simplyRoba/bumpels_site).

 ## Run